Jwilson183/downbeat/README.md

 # downbeat
-So downbeat is a simple 2d waller.
+So downbeat is a simple 2d platformer.
+Right now, there are many features missing, but it has been built in a very expandable way so that other features can be implemented as I go.

+Here is the concept
 There is a metronome ticking and whenever it hits the downbeat the gravity changes directions.
 The time signature and tempo might change with different levels.

-NOTE: Josiah is a poopypants.
-Also, make slippery and sticky surfaces in different levels.
+NOTE: Also, make slippery and sticky surfaces in different levels.
 And jumpy surfaces.

 Sprite movement when beat hits
 Something special on the beat drop